How to Complete the FAFSA Step by Step

 Ready to file the FAFSA?
 First, check your watch.

-Ensure you have at least an hour to fill it out.
-Most people find that it takes around one hour to complete, including gathering the personal and financial information you need.
+Make sure you have enough time to fill out the form.
+Most people find that it takes less than one hour to complete, including gathering the personal and financial information you need.

 Here’s how to fill out the FAFSA step by step.